MicrosoftDocs/msteams-docs/msteams-platform/includes/get-started/azure-provisioning-instructions-bot.md

 ## Deploy your app to Azure

 Deployment consists of two steps.
 First, necessary cloud resources are created (also known as provisioning).
 Then, your app's code is copied into the created cloud resources.
-For this tutorial, you'll deploy the bot app.
+For this tutorial, you deploy the bot app.
 <br>
 <br>
 <details>